Basque Country: In the eye of the financial storm

 Tuesday 13 March 2012

 In the summer months, the beachside cafés in the Sagües quarter of San Sebastián (Basque Country, Spain) are bustling.
 The surfers take their morning session, while tourists, local youth and middle-aged clientele take their mid-afternoon cañas, or small beers.
-Walking through the parte vieja – old quarter of the city – a sign reads: “Tourists beware you are not in Spain, nor , you are in the Basque Country”.
+Walking through the parte vieja – old quarter of the city – a sign reads: “Tourists beware you are not in Spain, nor France, you are in the Basque Country”.
 Something seems very different here.

-You get the impression that the has not taken hold here.
+You get the impression that the financial crisis has not taken hold here.
 Nevertheless, the winter months are hard for the service sector.
-Juan Ramon, a local taxi driver, confirms the difficulties of keeping one's head above water in the ‘off-season'.
+Juan Ramon, a local taxi driver, confirms the difficulties of keeping one’s head above water in the ‘off-season’.
 Elena, one of the owners of La Consentida, a pintxos bar along the normally thriving coastal avenue, La Zurriola, notes the effects of the now four-year crisis.
-“Every day we are worried about , but winter is always especially difficult,” she says.
+“Every day we are worried about business, but winter is always especially difficult,” she says.

-Although things may be bad in the Basque Country, the situation is worse in the rest of Spain, especially in the south where mass plays a huge role.
+Although things may be bad in the Basque Country, the situation is worse in the rest of Spain, especially in the south where mass tourism plays a huge role.
 But the Basque Country has a different background.
 Its research centres and traditional industries are still fairing well in the financial storm.

 Amid soaring unemployment and fears of a double-dip recession in Spain, the Basque Country offers a contrasting picture.
-The Spanish situation is grim, with 5.3 million unemployed at the end of 2011, the Bank of Spain predicts that the country's will fall into another recession, contracting by 1.5% in 2012, which would exacerbate the 22.9% unemployment rate reported at the end of 2011, according to the Spanish National Institute of Statistics (INE).
+The Spanish situation is grim, with 5.3 million unemployed at the end of 2011, the Bank of Spain predicts that the country’s economy will fall into another recession, contracting by 1.5% in 2012, which would exacerbate the 22.9% unemployment rate reported at the end of 2011, according to the Spanish National Institute of Statistics (INE).

 Meanwhile, the Basque Country has the lowest unemployment rate of all the Spanish regions, known as Autonomous Communities, and has maintained comparatively lower levels for decades.
 With a population of 2.16 million, the Basque Country’s unemployed is 159,667.
 That’s just 7.4% unemployment, way below the Spanish average.

 But why is the Basque country weathering the financial storm better than the rest of Spain?
-It goes back to basic economic drivers… and production.
+It goes back to basic economic drivers… industry and production.
 Iron mining and steel manufacturing helped build this region and, unlike the UK and other struggling European economies, the Basque Country is not letting go of them without a fight.

-Heavy mining at the turn of the 19th and well into the 20th century gave the Basque region a solid economic base and provided steady for skilled and unskilled workers, including economic migrants.
-Today, the Basque Country's level of industrialisation is greater than the average.
+Heavy mining at the turn of the 19th and well into the 20th century gave the Basque region a solid economic base and provided steady employment for skilled and unskilled workers, including economic migrants.
+Today, the Basque Country’s level of industrialisation is greater than the EU average.

 The Basques have also been able to reinvent themselves, with EU backing and opportunities.
 Through the European Regional Development Fund (ERDF), the EU has €241 million in co-funding destined for the Basque Country under the Regional Competitiveness and Employment programme (2007-2013).
-The funds are devoted to areas that are already highly developed in the Basque Country, including science and , research and development, , energy resources, and transport.
+The funds are devoted to areas that are already highly developed in the Basque Country, including science and technology, research and development, environment, energy resources, and transport.

 The tiny Basque Country punches above its weight politically as well, offering its expertise to the EU in such fields as taxation policy, health, the environment, transportation, e-democracy, agriculture, language and culture, and even fishing policy.
 According to one MEP from the Basque Nationalist Party (PNV), “The Basque Government is in continual contact with the European Commission in formal and informal settings.”